pdfmux vs PyMuPDF vs marker vs docling vs pdfplumber: 200-PDF benchmark

 result = process("report.pdf", quality="standard")

-print(result.text) # Clean Markdown
+print(result.text) # clean Markdown

 print(result.confidence) # 0.0-1.0 quality score

-print(result.extractor_used) # Which extractor was chosen
+print(result.extractor_used) # which extractor was chosen

 FAQ